ParisRP/esx_radars/esx_radars/README.md

 ## To do

 ~~- Based on speed, how much over the speed limit tickets X amount~~ *DemonReborn
-- Sends a bill, instead of automatically taking the money out.
+- automatically taking the money out.
 - The ability to add more spots with different speed limits
 - Add vehicle hash list, so cops/ems can get fined when RPing as a civilian